Zilliqa/zilliqa-developer/Mining.md

 In the Zilliqa network, rewards are split into:

-* Base rewards **[25% of total]** for all validating nodes (DS/shard) in the network
+* Base rewards **[25% of total]** for all validating nodes (DS/shard) in the network.
-* Flexible rewards **[70% of total]** that are based on the amount of valid and accepted signatures (first 2/3) submitted by a node during a TX epoch while doing the pBFT consensus
+* Flexible rewards **[70% of total]** that are based on the amount of valid and accepted (first 2/3 signers within a shard) signatures submitted by a node during a TX epoch while doing the pBFT consensus.

-Both base rewards and flexible rewards has the same weightage for all DS and shard nodes.
+Both base rewards and flexible rewards has the same weightage for both DS and shard nodes.
 All rewards are consolidated over an entire DS epoch and only distributed during the vacuous epoch.

-Say for example, if there are a total of `2,400` nodes in the Zilliqa network and the `COINBASE_REWARD` is set at `191780.82` ZILs per DS Epoch, the reward distribution will be:
+Say for example, if there are a total of `2400` nodes in the Zilliqa network and the `COINBASE_REWARD` is set at `263698.630137` ZILs per DS Epoch, the reward distribution will be:

 - For Base rewards:
     ```shell
-    191780.82 * 0.25 / 2400
+    263698.630137 * 0.25 / 2400
-    = 19.977169 ZILs per node per DS Epoch
+    = 27.4686073059375 ZILs per node per DS Epoch
     ```
 - For Flexible rewards: (on a first-come-first-serve basis)
     ```shell
-    191780.82 * 0.70 / (2,400 * 2/3 [Successful signers] * 99 [TX blocks])
+    263698.630137 * 0.70 / (2,400 * 2/3 [Successful signers] * 99 [TX blocks])
-    = 0.847516 ZILs per valid and accepted signature
+    = 1.165334855403409 ZILs per valid and accepted signature
     ```

+Find our your daily mining profitability by making a copy of the [**Reward Calculator**](https://docs.google.com/spreadsheets/d/1iA3DvXMiAql6bf1mGHHxfGLICm0wZ2Gav5HzRkP81j4/edit?usp=sharing) and editing the yellow-highlighted cells.

-## Hardware requirement for _Mao Shan Wang_ testnet
+## Hardware requirement

 The Zilliqa client is officially supported only on Ubuntu OS.
-Other Debian distributions may also work.

 Please follow the steps [**HERE**](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/) if you wish to dual boot Windows and Ubuntu 16.04.

-However, if you wish to mine using mining rigs operating on Windows OS, please follow these steps for remote mining with docker image [**HERE**](#steps-for-mining-with-proxy).
+If you wish to mine using mining rigs that operate on Windows OS, please follow the remote mining with docker image guide [**HERE**](#steps-for-mining-with-proxy).

-We currently support both AMD (with OpenCL) and Nvidia (with OpenCL or CUDA) GPUs.
+Both **AMD** (with OpenCL) and **Nvidia** (with OpenCL or CUDA) GPUs are supported for PoW.

 The **minimum** requirements for Zilliqa mining nodes are:

 - x64 Linux operating system (e.g Ubuntu 16.04.05)
 - Intel i5 processor or later
-- 8GB DRR3 RAM or higher
+- 4GB DRR3 RAM or higher
-- NAT environment or with Public IP address
+- NAT environment **OR** Public IP address
-- Any GPU cards with at least 3 GB vRAM
+- Any GPUs with at least 2 GB vRAM

 ## Initial Setup